SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

 }
 ```

 The `CreateInstance<T>` method will create the Account object and set properties according to what can be read from the table.
-It also will use the appropriate casting or conversion to turn your string into the appropriate type.
+It also uses the appropriate casting or conversion to turn your string into the appropriate type.

-The headers in this table can be "Field" and "Value," or anything that you want.
-What matters is that the first column has the property name and the second column has the value.
+The headers in this table can be anything you want, e.g. "Field" and "Value".
+What matters is that the first column contains the property name and the second column the value.

-Alternatively you can use ValueTuples and destructuring like so:
+Alternatively you can use ValueTuples and destructuring:

 ```c#
 [Given(@"Given I entered the following data into the new account form:")]